 Market Analysis and Research: Who's buying your product?
 Where are they?
 Who's competing?

-Once you know what the market is doing, who your customers are and where their located, you can come up with an effective marketing strategy that will get your sales message across to them using various marketing mediums.
+Once you know what the market is doing, who your customers are and where they are located, you can come up with an effective marketing strategy that will get your sales message across to them using various marketing mediums.

 Investors, lenders, and funding institutions will not touch a business unless they know there is a market for the product.
 As an investor, why would I put up $10,000, $20,000 or $100,000 if I wasn't sure there was a market for your product.

 Your job is to do your homework with regards to the market and industry and convince these people that there is in fact, a market for your product or service.
 You will need to effectively explain to them who your market is, where they're located, and how you plan on attracting them to your place of business.
 But...

 The first thing you will need to do is an industry analysis.
 Once you complete the industry analysis, your analysis will provide a big picture overview of the size and scope of your industry.
 Industry analysis gives you some direction as to whether or not the industry is growing or declining.

 For example, let's say you wanted to get into e-commerce.
 You have a great idea for a website and a product to sell, let's say a collection of electronic e-books about how to make money with online stock trading.
 Your industry research will be two-fold.

 First, you need to find out what the internet industry is doing and secondly, what the trading community is doing.
 You know with a degree of certainty that the internet is growing and you know that more and more people are going to the internet for information.

 You do a little more digging and find out from the latest government research that the internet industry is growing by leaps and bounds.
 You do a little more digging and find out that people are not flocking to the internet to buy products but are looking for information.